Feel free to reach out!

 Security testing shares some similarities with functional testing since some initial tests are similar but its framework needs to be designed separately.
 Where functional testing validates the truth behind testers knowledge, security testing focuses on revealing the infinite ways to break an application

-There are further subdivisions to Security testing such as application security testing, network penetration security testing, payment gateway security testing, mobile application security testing, cloud application security testing & IoT security testing.
+There are further subdivisions to Security testing such as application security testing, network penetration testing, payment gateway security testing, mobile application security testing, cloud application security testing & IoT security testing.

 The absence of security testing has led to some of the worst data breaches of all times and here are the reasons accompanied by incidents that are calling for the necessary embedding of security testing in the development process and making it an integral practice.